History

 2019-08-05

 There were lots of interesting and terrible things in Superior: The Return of Race Science by Angela Saini but here’s something that stood out.
 Eugenics was a widely respected field of study around the time of the turn of the 20th century, well before the rash of state-sponsored genocide programs we now associate with Nazis etc. University College London established a Eugenics Record Office, that aimed to study races of man and conct the best ways to hone the (presumably white) superior race to perfection.
+Of the many people who were both active in the field then, and still respected now: Karl Pearson, inventor of the field of statistics but also the first Professor of National Eugenics at the UCL unit.

 Madame Tussaud's Tall Tale